January 27, 2025

 • Other travel costs: Train tickets, ferry fares, other forms of travel

-As a side note, costs related to employee commuting typically aren’t considered a business expense.
+As a side note, regular commuting costs to and from work typically aren’t considered a business expense.

 Meals and entertainment